Allan Clarke (singer)

-Harold Allan Clarke (born 5 April 1942) is an English rock singer, who was one of the founding members and the original lead singer of the Hollies.
+Harold Allan Clarke (born 5 April 1942) is an English rock singer who was one of the founding members and the original lead singer of the Hollies.
 He achieved international hit singles with the group and is credited as co-writer on several of their best-known songs, including "On a Carousel", "Carrie Anne", "Jennifer Eccles" and "Long Cool Woman in a Black Dress".
-He retired from performing in 1999, but returned to the music industry in 2019.
-Clarke was inducted into the Rock and Roll Hall of Fame in 2010.
+He retired from performing in 2000, but returned to the music industry in 2019.
+Clarke was inducted into the Rock and Roll Hall of Fame in 2010 as a member of the Hollies.

 Career

 Harold Allan Clarke and his childhood friend Graham Nash began singing together in Manchester while still at school.
 They formed the Hollies in December 1962 with Vic Steele (lead guitar) and Eric Haydock (bass guitar).
 In April 1963, they added Tony Hicks (replacing Steele on lead guitar) and Bobby Elliott (replacing Don Rathbone on drums).
 In 1966, Bernie Calvert replaced Haydock as bass guitarist.
 Clarke was the Hollies' original lead singer, but also played occasional guitar and harmonica.
 In the UK they enjoyed 30 chart singles, plus two further chart entries with re-releases, 17 of which made the Top 10, with two – "I'm Alive" (1965) and "He Ain't Heavy, He's My Brother" (1988 re-issue) – reaching No. 1.

 In the US charts they achieved 23 chart singles, six of which reached the Top 10.
 Many of the group's songs were co-written by Clarke, usually with Nash and Hicks, until Nash's departure at the end of 1968.
 They initially used the pseudonym "L. Ransford" for their songwriting credits, then 'Clarke-Nash-Hicks' from mid-1966 onwards.
 In 1966, Clarke, along with several Hollies bandmates, assisted in the Everly Brothers' recording of their album Two Yanks in England, which featured Everly cover versions of mostly Hollies songs co-written by Clarke.

 Clarke-Nash-Hicks composed the Hollies' albums For Certain Because (1966), Evolution (1967) and Butterfly (1967).
 Their UK hit singles compilation The Hollies' Greatest Hits topped the UK Albums Chart in August 1968.

 After 1967, Clarke began writing solo songs under the team banner, notably: "Lullaby To Tim" (dedicated to his son, though sung by Nash), "Heading for a Fall", "Water on the Brain", and "Would You Believe?".
 Besides the full composing team, Clarke also wrote songs with Nash, such as "Try It", "Wishyouawish" (1967), "Tomorrow When it Comes", "Jennifer Eccles" and "Wings" (1968).
-Clarke assumed more of a figurehead profile as front man of the Hollies following Graham Nash's departure from the group in December 1968.
+Clarke assumed more of a profile as the front man of the Hollies following Nash's departure from the group in December 1968.
 Clarke was the sole lead singer on Hollies Sing Dylan (a UK No. 3 album in early 1969).

 Clarke has sole credit for songs including "My Life Is Over With You", "Goodbye Tomorrow", "Not That Way at All", "Marigold" (1969), "Mad Professor Blyth", "Separated" (1970), "Row the Boat Together" and "Hold On" (1971).